oracle/graal/truffle/docs/README.md

 ## Compatibility

 The Truffle API is evolved in a backwards compatible manner from one version to the next.
-When API is deprecated, then it will stay deprecated for at least two Truffle releases and a minimum of one month before it will be removed.
+When API is deprecated, then it will stay deprecated for at least [two GraalVM releases](https://www.graalvm.org/docs/release-notes/version-roadmap/) and a minimum of one month before it will be removed.

 As a best practice it is recommended to upgrade Truffle only one version at a time.
 This way you can increment the version, fix deprecation warnings to continue with the next version.
 The deprecated Javadoc tags on the deprecated APIs are designed to be a guide on how to upgrade.

-The latest additions and changes can be seen in the [changelog](./CHANGELOG.md).
+The latest additions and changes can be seen in the [changelog](../CHANGELOG.md).

-## Getting to the details

-Reading The Graal/Truffle [publications](../../docs/Publications.md) gives a very detailed view into how many of the aspects of Truffle work.
-However, as with any other software project, the source code is the ground truth.
+## Modifying Truffle

-To understand how to build and contribute to Truffle, please consult the [contribution documentation](../CONTRIBUTING.md).
+To understand how to modify Truffle, please consult the [Truffle README file](../README.md) and if you would like to contribute to Truffle, consult the [contribution documentation](../CONTRIBUTING.md).